AmaanK2/vision-radar/README.md

 Run main.py:
 - python3 main.py

-After running the program, you should get a frame pop up with lane lines and the lead car distance approximation.
+After running the program, you should get a frame pop up that consists of a video of a car driving with lane lines and the lead car distance approximations included.

 <img width="585" alt="Screen Shot 2022-05-11 at 11 20 34 AM" src="https://user-images.githubusercontent.com/82610468/167887132-8623061d-2b75-417a-8965-af45a6e217fb.png">